Max Olson

 Cypress Semiconductor Corp. v.
 Fujitsu Semiconductor Ltd.

 (Northern District of California Case No. 5:20-cv-00193-LHK and Japan Commercial Arbitration Association Case No. 20-06).
-Represented Fujitsu Semiconductor Ltd. (“FSL”) in a global dispute over the intellectual property rights in and ownership of thousands of photomasks used in the manufacture of semiconductors.
-Defeated Cypress’s motion for injunctive relief in a significant victory for FSL (Cypress Semiconductor Corp. v.
+Represented Fujitsu Semiconductor Ltd. (“FSL”) in this global dispute over the intellectual property rights in and ownership of thousands of photomasks used in the manufacture of semiconductors.
+Defeated Cypress’s motion for injunctive relief in a significant victory for FSL.
+(Cypress Semiconductor Corp. v.
 FSL, 2020 U.S. Dist.
 LEXIS 32907 (N.D.
 Cal.
 Feb.
 25, 2020)).

 Computer Circuit Operations LLC v.
-Socionext Inc.; Computer Circuit Operations LLC v.
-Cadence Design Systems, Inc.
+Socionext Inc.

-(Western District of Texas Case Nos.
-6:20-cv-00046-ADA and 6:21-cv-00137-ADA).
-Represented Socionext and Cadence in patent infringement actions involving DDR controllers.
+(Western District of Texas Case No. 6:20-cv-00046-ADA).
+Represented Socionext in this patent infringement action involving DDR controllers.

 (Middle District of Florida Case No. 8:18-cv-01582-JDW).
-Represented Mitsui Chemicals in trade secret litigation involving irrigation systems.
+Represented Mitsui Chemicals, Inc. in this trade secret litigation involving irrigation systems.
 Brought successful motion to dismiss the unfair trade practices, unfair competition, fraud, and conspiracy claims (Developmental Techs., LLC v.
 Mitsui Chems., Inc., 2019 U.S. Dist.
 LEXIS 64630 (M.D.
 Fla.
 Apr.
 15, 2019)).
+Press coverage: Trade Secrets Suit Against Mitsui Severely Trimmed.

 In re Certain Infotainment Systems, Components Thereof, and Automobiles Containing the Same